Why one big-time Republican consultant thinks Trump won't be president by 2019

 (But) the numbers show his win in 2016 was quite fluke-ish.
 He lost the popular vote by millions and only pulled his inside straight in the electoral college by a wafer-thin 78,000 or so votes out of nearly 14 million cast across Michigan, Wisconsin and Pennsylvania.
 So his win was a bit of a card trick to begin with and his political strength today is much less than it was on election day in 2016.
 And demography is still marching against him.

 So my best guess is that President Trump's future is going to be about the return of normal political gravity.
 I still think we beaten-down mathematicians will be right in the end.
-[For much more on Murphy's "priests vs mathematicians" theory of the Republican party, read this.)
+[For much more on Murphy's "priests vs mathematicians" theory of the Republican party, read this.]

 Cillizza: Finish this sentence: "Donald Trump will be president until __________."
 Now, explain.